Lightmoll/SimpleStatus/README.md

 I ran this server in production for about half a year without any issues on a low traffic server.
 I recommend using ngnix and gunicorn3.
 During login the password is POSTed to the server as clear text, for this reason alone __HTTPS is necessary__ in a production build.
 I can recommend Let's Encrypt for free SSL certificates.

 ## Set a password
 At this point you have to call the `setPassword.py` script to change the password.
-It will save the password as a SHA256 hash, unsalted.
+It will save the password as a salted pbkdf2 SHA256 hash.

 # Problems
-The server desperately needs a better database and preferably password salting.
+The server desperately needs a better database.